sinny777/microservices/deployments/kube/OC_README.md

 - 2: Replace the cluster OAuth configuration with the HTPasswd version in the oauth-config.yaml file:

-$ oc --user=admin replace -f oauth-config.yaml
+$ oc replace -f oauth-config.yaml
 oauth.config.openshift.io/cluster replaced

 - 3: Retrieve the web console URL, open a browser window, paste the web console URL, and test the login with the Local Password identity provider, using alice as the user and p4ssw0rd as the password: